ICC Cricket World Cup 2023: Five things we learned in the group stage

 The group stage at the 2023 Cricket World Cup has concluded and we know the four semifinalists that will compete for the trophy in India.

-The hosts alongside Australia, New Zealand and South Africa will now battle for the crown of world champions.
+Hosts India – alongside Australia, New Zealand and South Africa – will now battle for the crown of world champions.

 Keep readinglist of 4 items